gaps-closure/capo/conflict_analyzer/constraints/constraint_model_explanation.md

 on the arguments, return value and code body through the CLE JSON of the function annotation.
 Through the function annotation the user specifies that data with the allowed taints (CLE labels they are explicitly tagged with or propagated through the model) can be handled (coerced) by the function.
-The user will typically annotate only a subset of functions, and constraints will be propagated by the solver.
+The user also constrains the level of the enclave to which the function must be assigned to (this could be due to the sensitivity of the data touched by the function, but in some cases the algorithm implemented by the code body itself may be sensitive).
+The user will typically annotate only a subset of functions, and the entailed constraints will be propagated by the solver.

 The constraint solver must assign each function and global variable in the program to an enclave subject to constraints entailed on the program by CLE